Pedal0/AlperAI/README.md

 4. Click **"Create strcture Project"** to generate the initial structure.
 5. Click **"Generate code"** to generate the code fo each files.

+## API Configuration

+By default, the application is configured to use the OpenAI API.
+If you want to use the OpenRouter API instead:

+1. In `config.py`:
+   - Uncomment the OpenRouter-related code sections
+   - Comment out the OpenAI-related code sections

+2. In the `generators` folder files:
+   - Uncomment the OpenRouter-related code sections
+   - Comment out the OpenAI-related code sections

+Ensure you have the appropriate API key set in your `.env` file for the service you choose to use.

 ## License